gvincenta/laravel-basic-CRUD/readme.md

 *Note: for .env, replace  "..." with __suitable constants__.*

 # To run *Test Coverage* :
-1. clone or fork this project.
+1. Clone or fork this project.
-2. run  `php artisan key:generate` to generate APP_KEY in the .env file.
+2. Run  `php artisan key:generate` to generate APP_KEY in the .env file.
-3. add in .env configurations as shown below to the project folder.
+3. Add in .env configurations as shown below to the project folder. *** IMPORTANT: Do not use your live/production database for testing, as all data in database will be deleted after testing. ***
-4. run `vendor/bin/phpunit`.
+4. Run `vendor/bin/phpunit`.
 Note that:
     1. *This will take a few minutes to run.*
     2. __This will overwrite all files in the reports folder.__
-2. Go to *reports* folder and open *index.html* file in your browser to view the test coverage report.
+5. Go to *reports* folder and open *index.html* file in your browser to view the test coverage report.

-# I want to know more about:
+# More informations on:
 1. [XML export methodology](documentation/XMLExport.md)
 2. [Database Structure Diagram](documentation/DBStructure.md)